Infineon/mtb-example-anycloud-secure-tcp-server/README.md

    - **In AP mode:** Connect the computer to the kit's AP.

    Make a note of the IP address assigned to the kit.
-Note that the type of IP address (IPv4 or IPv6) assigned will be based on the IP addressing mode configured in step 3.
+Note that the type of IP address (IPv4 or IPv6) assigned will be based on the IP addressing mode configured in Step 3.

 7. From the project directory (*{project directory}/python-tcp-secure-client* folder), open a command shell and run the Python TCP secure client (*tcp_secure_client.py*).
 In the command shell opened in the project directory, type in the following command based on the IP addressing mode configuration: